capjamesg/llm-chatbot/README.md

 ## Application Routes

-The web application has a few routes:
+The web application has a few user-facing routes:

 - `/`: Send a query to the API.
 - `/adminpage`: View all prompts added to the system.
 - `/login`: Authenticate with [IndieAuth](https://indieweb.org/IndieAuth).
+- `/session`: See all the prompts that you have created, stored in `localStorage`.
+- `/logout`: Log out of the application.
+- `/prompt/<id>`: View a specific prompt.

 ## API